 Toni: Why, did you think I was going to invite my friends?
 I tell you, you find out who your real friends are when you set fire to Hampton Court maze because you can't take any more of your husband's shit.

-[During a game where people wear notes on their forehead with a famous name on them and they have to guess who it is]
+[they're playing the game where people have names of famous people on notes stick to their foreheads and they have to guess who it is]

 Toni: Hey Jeremy, have you worked out your...